mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-1-8-in-exchange-online.md

 ---

 # Fix email delivery issues for error code 5.1.8 (550 5.1.8 Access denied) in Exchange Online

-It's frustrating when you get an error after sending an email message.
-This topic describes what you can do if you see error code 550 5.1.8 Access denied in a non-delivery report (also known as an NDR, bounce message, delivery status notification, or DSN), and mail isn't delivered.
+Getting an error message that means the mail you sent wasn't delivered is frustrating.
+This topic tells you what to do if you get error code 550 5.1.8 Access denied in a non-delivery report (also known as an NDR, bounce message, delivery status notification, or DSN), and mail isn't delivered.

 |&nbsp;|&nbsp;|&nbsp;|&nbsp;|
 |---|---|---|---|